 A few days ago, I led a parade around a Chicago block—on horseback.
 It was weird.

 My church replaced last Sunday's passion reading with a sung setting of John's account.
-When the music director asked me to sing the part of Jesus, I cringed at the prospect of abandoning Mark for John—why trade the lectionary for antisemitism?—but agreed.
-Like many dutiful church members before, I got more than I bargained for: extra rehearsals, some light staging to go with the singing, an expectation that I lead the Palm Sunday parade.
+The music director asked me to sing the part of Jesus, and like many dutiful church members before, I got more than I bargained for: extra rehearsals, some light staging to go with the singing, an expectation that I lead the Palm Sunday parade.

 Then on Sunday morning, while I stood in a borrowed alb in the freezing rain, my pastor asked me to climb on a horse.

 Apparently a good donkey is hard to find.
 At my childhood church, our solution was a two-person costume, and I played the back half—not even as the first-choice ass's ass but as his understudy.
 A pastor's kid, I played many parts only slightly less lowly.
 I was the trusting young Isaac, the servant who loses an ear, the thief on the right, either Mahlon or Chilion, a terrified shepherd boy.
 But never Jesus—not until this week.
 I hadn't been on a horse in more than 20 years.
 The poor thing was pretty nervous about all the people, as was the farmer handling it.
 I rode with a persuasive expression of dread on my face.

 In the service, I processed behind the pastor and seminarian as they strewed palms in my path.
 We sang John's passion, and I resisted the urge to do any on-the-fly editing—I called God "Father" and talked about "my kingship"; I let Pilate off the hook and blamed the Jews instead.
 But I also found myself able to meditate on Jesus' fear and shame more than ever before.
 When the other singers hurled their rage in my direction—"Away with him!
 Crucify him!"—I felt lower than a donkey.